-In this post, I’ll show you step-by-step how I’ve used the approach described in Tony Ulwick’s book, "What Customers Want" to help my clients get a much better handle on what to build, what to improve, what to leave alone, and what to ignore.
+In this post, I’ll show you step-by-step how I’ve helped my clients know what to build, what to improve, what to leave alone, and what to ignore.

 I’ll show you how to use customer interviews to design your Jobs to Be Done survey questions and provide a Jobs to Be Done survey template to make it as easy as possible.